kokoko3k/koko-aio-slang/docs-ng.md

         follow the color of what is in the center of the screen, lowering the value will color the leds as the edge of the screen.
     Widen lights:
-        Dumb stretch of the visible texture, operates on the whole content, instead of the single led.
+        Dumb stretch of the visible texture, operates on the whole light, instead of the single led.
         Note: To avoid burn-in effects, keep Light Falloff + Led power not too high.
     Bezel Colorization intensity: